eclipse/org.eclipse.riena.rap/org.eclipse.riena.releng.rap/readme.txt

 2. Use RAP 1.3 M6 or later as your target. http://eclipse.org/rap/downloads/

-3. Import Riena and additional Equinox code into your workspace using riena_on_rap.psf
+3. Import Riena (HEAD) and additional Equinox code into your workspace using riena_on_rap.psf

 (Ignore compiler errors.
 Currently only mRiena ridget's are supported)